 Beta measures the historic volatility of a stock or fund as it relates to the overall market.
 In other words, it measures how often and by how much a stock price bounces up and down compared to the S&P 500.

 - Beta of 0 to 1 – less volatile than the market.

 - Beta of 1 – as volatile as the market.

 - Beta higher than 1 – more volatile as the market.

 Low beta funds typically do better than the overall market when the market is going down, but underperform the market when it’s going up.
 Alternatively, high beta funds typically do better than the market when the market is going up and worse when the market is going down.

 Several types of stocks are viewed as low beta, low volatility: utilities, telecoms, blue chips, and other large cap stocks that pay a higher dividend.
 A low volatility ETF is just a combination of these wrapped in a fancy name with a higher price tag slapped on the side.

 I’m willing to bet you’re invested in low volatility stocks through the funds you currently own.
 And you’re doing it without paying the higher costs.
 In case you’re not, finding a low-cost, low beta alternative is easy.

 The most popular low volatility ETF, the SPLV, has an expense ratio of 0.25%.
 To do this right, we need a diversified, low cost fund with a beta less than 1.
-A simple ETF screen for equity funds, expense ratio under 0.25%, and beta less than 1 gives 36 results.
+A simple ETF screen for equity funds, with an expense ratio under 0.25% and beta less than 1, gives 36 results.
 Out of those, these funds met the screen criteria best:

 - Vanguard Dividend Appreciation Index ETF (VIG) – 0.10%